-You can also contribute some of your annual Bonus to AVCs or to another pension arrangement, such as the Legal & General Self Invested Personal Pension.
+You can also contribute some of your annual Bonus to your pensions savings account or to another pension arrangement, such as the Legal & General Self Invested Personal Pension.
 You will be sent information on how to do this each year.

-To start, stop or change your AVCs, go to www.totalrewardonline.co.uk between the 1st and 26th of the month\.
+To start contributing or to change your contribution level, go to www.totalrewardonline.co.uk between the 1st and 26th of the month.